byteab/react-native-stylesheet-plus/README.md

-# react-native-responsive-stylesheet
+# react-native-stylesheet-plus

-a responsive alternative to react native stylesheet
+an alternative to react native stylesheet

 ## Installation